aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_step16_identity_pool_name.png" alt="Lab 1 Part 1 Step 16 Cognito Identity Pool Name"/></p>

 **Step 17** – Expand the **Authentication Providers** section at the bottom of the screen by clicking on the triangle.
 Here's where we'll create the connection between our user pool and the identity pool.
 You'll see a collection of tabs here representing the various identity providers that Cognito supports.
 We'll use the first tab, **Cognito**.
-You'll see options here to enter the User Pool ID as well as the App lient id that were captured above.
+You'll see options here to enter the User Pool ID as well as the App client id that were captured above.
 If you didn't copy them down before, you can access them from the attributes of the user pool you created above.

 <p align="center"><img src="./images/lab1/part1/cognito_step10_auth_providers.png" alt="Lab 1 Part 1 Step 17 Cognito Authentication Providers"/></p>